This post may contain affiliate links. Read our disclosure page for full details.

 So, learn about how to communicate with your partner.
 This is 100% a skill that can be built upon in a relationship.
 Communication is tough, and healthy communication does not always come naturally to us.
 So learning how to talk to and listen to our partner is something that takes plenty of effort and practice.

 Ultimately, good communication boils down to patience, honesty, and openness.
 If you focus on those things, you’re most of the way there.
+Check out our jam-packed guide on 5 Ways to Improve Communication in Relationships, plus these 9 couples communication exercises you can try.

 Put time and energy into romance